-Green zircon was among the stones of the ‘Kalpa Tree’ of the Hindu religion, where it represented the tree’s foliage.
+Green zircon was among the stones of the Kalpa Tree of the Hindu religion, where it represented the tree’s foliage.
 This tree was a symbolic offering to the gods.
-Hindu poets of the 19th century described it as a glowing ensemble of precious stones that also included sapphires, diamonds and topaz.
+Hindu poets of the 19th century described it as part of a glowing ensemble of precious stones that also included sapphires, diamonds and topaz.

 The hyacinth and jacinth, reddish-brown and orange-red varieties of zircon, were a favorite stone of ancient Arabs, even mentioned in the famed “Arabian Nights.”

 During the 14th century, zircon was popular as a safeguard against the Black Death, the great plague that wiped out a quarter of the population of Europe.
 People believed the stone possessed healing powers: to induce sleep, as an antidote against poison, and as an aid to digestion.